mariusz-schimke/GiGraph/README.md

 #### Sequence attributes

 Sequences support attributes too.
-You can set them either directly on the attributes collection of a sequence instance, or by using a lambda expression passed by an argument of the *AddSequence* method on the *Edges* collection.Note also that *DotEndpoint* is implicitly convertible from *string*, whereas *DotEndpointGroup* is implicitly convertible from *string[]*.
+You may set them either directly on the attributes collection of a sequence instance, or by using a lambda expression passed by an argument of the *AddSequence* method on the *Edges* collection.Note also that *DotEndpoint* is implicitly convertible from *string*, whereas *DotEndpointGroup* is implicitly convertible from *string[]*.
 This might come in handy when you add multiple nodes to the sequence, and need specific initialization of only some of them.

 ```c#
 graph.Edges.AddSequence(